 More than a decade ago, every website had to have a login process and database for users’ accounts and credentials.
 This approach had two main problems: the user was continually having to sign up and create new accounts on each website they visited (as well as remember all their credentials) and, in instances of online retail, businesses found that customers would fill shopping carts and then not complete transactions because they had to create an account.

 The security and administrative problems of maintaining separate user databases were challenging.
 The solution to these problems was a feature that could authenticate users across multiple sites.
-OpenID enabled this to happen when it was introduced in 2005[I].
-It allows someone to use an existing account to sign-in to multiple websites without creating separate passwords and identities for each.
-On the service provider/vendor side, webmasters no longer needed to provide their ad-hoc login systems.
+OpenID enabled this to happen when it was introduced in 2005.i It allows someone to use an existing account to sign-in to multiple websites without creating separate passwords and identities for each, facilitating single sign-on.
+On the service provider/vendor side, webmasters no longer needed to provide their ad hoc login systems.

 OpenID is intended to allow users to perform actions without authenticating credentials or establishing blanket permissions to clients or third parties.
 This framework enables countless transactions, saving users and developers immeasurable amounts of time.
 In this article, we’ll discuss OpenID and OpenID Connect in your business: what they are, the differences, benefits, framework, and steps to implement.